CDCgov/trusted-intermediary/README.md

 2. Build RS (for more information please refer to the [ReportStream docs](https://github.com/CDCgov/prime-reportstream/blob/master/prime-router/docs/getting-started/README.md))
    - If building for the first time:
       - Run: `./cleanslate.sh` in `prime-reportstream/prime-router/`
-      - **Note**: if you're using an Apple Silicon computer, before running the script edit `cleanslate.sh` to commentout the following lines:
+      - **Note**: if you're using an Apple Silicon computer, before running the script edit `cleanslate.sh` to comment out the following lines:

          ```
          if [ "$(uname -m)" = "arm64" ] && [[ $(uname -av) == _"Darwin"_ ]]; then